sprowell/he4/README.md

 Why?
 Well, embedded systems with fixed memory may need hash tables, too.

-This library uses [semantic versioning][semver], and is at version 1.0.0.
+This library uses [semantic versioning][semver].
+The version number is set in the `CMakeLists.txt` file and can be obtained at runtime with the `he4_version` function.

 ## Implementation